 Researchers and academics.

-Companies and non-profit institutions (research services businesses, foundations, associations, etc..), Trade unions and Employer associations.
+Companies and non-profit institutions (research services businesses, foundations, associations, etc..), trade unions and employer associations.

-Press and the media.
+Press and media.

 Retail Trade